Ex-Citgo CEO helped launder Venezuelan drug money, US trial witness to testify

 In the filing, prosecutors said the cooperating witness is expected to testify that Orense and a former Venezuelan military intelligence chief arranged for an associate of Orense's to become the U.S. company's CEO.

-Orense's lawyers said in court papers that the activity prosecutors described as money laundering as "legitimate business dealings."
+Orense's lawyers said in court papers that the activity prosecutors described as money laundering was "legitimate business dealings."

-"The government is wrong: General Carvajal had nothing to do with corporate decisions at Citgo and never met Luis Marin until years later," Margulis-Ohnuma said.
+"The government is wrong: General Carvajal had nothing to do with corporate decisions at Citgo and never met Luis Marin until years later," Margulis-Ohnuma said in a statement.

 Carvajal was extradited from Spain to New York earlier this year.
 He has pleaded not guilty.